 1. A Love For the Car

-For your cat, car travel may only be relegated to trips to the vet, but you can prep them for the trip by making vehicle rides a regular activity.
-Remember, the aim of this is to reduce the stress of travel for your cat.
+For your cat, car travel may be relegated to vet trips.
+If that’s the case, you can prep them for a long-distance trip by making vehicle rides a regular activity.
+Remember, the aim of this practice is to reduce the stress of travel for your cat.
 Typically, your cat will dislike any form of travel.
 However, the frequency of rides will make them feel more comfortable, as the car is slowly acknowledged as a safe place.
 That being said, car rides should be made as comfortable for your cat as possible.

-- Try to make the journeys as quiet as possible.
-This means that you should turn your radio down or off if possible.
-Also, avoid high traffic areas as honking horns and strange engine noises may add to the stress.
+- Try to make the car rides as quiet as possible.
+Turn the volume on your radio down or off.
+Avoid high traffic areas; honking horns and strange engine noises can add to the cat’s stress levels.

-- Bring water with you.
-Depending on the duration of your initial trip, you can carry up to a gallon of water.
+- Bring lots of water.
+Depending on the duration of your initial trip, you should carry up to a gallon of water.
 Also, make sure that this is water from home.
-Cats may become sensitive to different-tasting water.
+Cats may become sensitive to water that tastes different.

-- Try to avoid potholes/bumpy roads.
-Also, avoid braking abruptly.
-Generally, just try to drive as smoothly and softly as possible.
+- Try to drive as smoothly and softly as possible.
+Avoid potholes, bumpy roads and braking abruptly.

 - Don’t forget the litter box!